splunk/rba/docs/searches/threat_object_prevalence.md

 | where capped_risk_score > 100
 ```

+We have to keep in mind order of operations to ensure our logic continues working as intended.
 I took out the `values()` piece for threat_object, and add it to the `BY` clause so we keep things separate while we enrich with our lookup.
-Then I utilize that information to adjust the risk score of events which happen a lot, and especially when observed on multiple machines.
+Then I utilize that information to adjust the risk score of events which happen a lot, especially when observed on multiple machines.
+Finally I wrapped it back up with `stats` to utilize our score stacking logic again, now informed by our threat object prevalence adjustments.

 <<potentially an image here to show the adjusted scores after threat object changed them?>>